RihamMoh/sudoku-genarator/README.md

-If you want to know about how to use then got guid.docx in python code directry
+If you want to know about how to use my python code, then got guid.docx in python code directry